kasparsd/tinystone/readme.md

 - [URL Scheme](https://github.com/google/eddystone/tree/master/eddystone-url#url-scheme-prefix) is `0x03` for `https://`, for example
 - [Encoded URL](https://github.com/google/eddystone/tree/master/eddystone-url#eddystone-url-http-url-encoding)

 With 6 bytes used for the frame header we're left with only 12 bytes for the actual encoded URL.
+We're also able to broadcast the Eddystone-TLM frame which requires exactly 14 bytes.

 ### Notes on nRF24l01+ SPI Commands